scara/moodle-local_davroot/local/davroot/README.txt

 - Pay attention when using different clients: Lock Manager should be enabled

 TODO
-- Directory recursive deletion
-- Directory recursive rename
 - Temporary file patterns configuration
-- Let required folder be configured
+- Let required folders be configured as part of the plugin settings
 - Log who change what
 - AOB: see the notes in the code